-“Hawkinson helps you narrow down your selection process and hone in on what you really want to do after graduating,” Michael says.
+“Hawkinson helps you narrow down your selection process and home in on what you really want to do after graduating,” Michael says.
 “It provided me with a network of Iowa alumni from investment banking firms that I could reach out to and talk with on a very personal level.
-What shocked me was that everyone was willing to get back to me and provide their input, even though many of these people had never met me before.
-It's a very unique experience to have people you've never met be so willing to help just because of the program and the name of the school.”
+What shocked me was that everyone was willing to get back to me and provide their input, even though many of these people had never met me before."

 Undergrads enrolled in Applied Equity Valuation use the valuation techniques and analytical tools of real analysts to manage Iowa’s Krause Fund, an actual equity portfolio.
 As part of the course, Michael and his teammate analyzed the industrials sector and Union Pacific.
 They built an Excel valuation model to forecast common equity prices.

 “It was my favorite class and probably the most similar to what I’m doing in my job right now,” Michael says.
 “It taught us to think in a way that was outside of the classroom and was more on the level of ‘how much value is this bringing someone?’ versus simply getting a good grade.”